nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### 4.5.1 Initialize Storage Implementation

-This section details the technical information of StorageManager when TermiNUS create the StorageManager.
+This section details the technical information of `StorageManager` when `Terminus` create the `StorageManager`.

 ##### 4.5.1.1 Current Implementation